 In 1912, the United States government reported 5,000 cocaine-related deaths in one year, which led to the drug’s official prohibition in 1922.
 As an illicit, stigmatized drug, this prevented scientists from researching– in more depth–the actual medicinal potential of coca – until now.

 According to this evocative study, the coca plant is brimming with untapped nutritional, medical, and pharmacological potential.
-Dental care, digestion issues, a dietary supplement, an anti-depressant and ADHD medication.
-These are the few applications that researches have found based on traditional knowledge and their own inquiry.
-In fact, the study even pointed to its possible effectiveness in treating addiction to stimulants.
+In fact, the study even pointed to its possible effectiveness in treating addiction to stimulants!
 But the benefits of opening new pathways for coca to reach mainstream medicine extend far beyond one’s individual health.

 Agriculturally, most of the coca plants are processed into cocaine for the illicit drug market.
 Once the cocaine ships around the world, its value estimates around 94-143 billion dollars in black market value.
-Thus putting more research into cocaine, and its potential use could bring significant economic and environmental impact on these regions.
-The coca could potentiate a host of drugs and treatments that offer safer alternatives to cocaine.
-This could encourage the dethroning of the illicit drug trade which has a stronghold on coca production and opens up a global market that could redirect the money to coca farmers.
+By bringing coca production above ground, the plant could potentiate a host of drugs and treatments that offer safer alternatives to cocaine, and dismantling illicit drug trade.
+It could bring significant economic and environmental impact on these regions by opening up a global market that could redirect the money to coca farmers.

 At the beginning of the 20th century, cocaine was–and still is–considered one of the most dangerous and addictive drugs, which brought about its ban in 1922.
 Its prohibition spawned one of the biggest, most infamous industries on the black market, but all of the negativity and legal restrictions prevented further scientific research into the plant’s medicinal value.
 This recent study found that underneath all these stories, coca might end up being a superstar healer–a cosmic joke.